otroadoquin/mallet1files/README.md

 `bash-3.2$`

-**6)** Now we will navigate to the Mallet folder and copy them to your Desktop in order to have everything in one place:
+**6)** Now we will copy the Mallet directory to your Desktop in order to have everything in one place:

 **Only what goes after bash-3.2$**
-`bash-3.2$ cp -rf /Users/Shared/mallet-2.0.8 ... /Users/youreid/Desktop`
+`bash-3.2$ cp -rf /Users/Shared/mallet-2.0.8RC3 /Users/youreid/Desktop`

 You should now have the Mallet program directory on your Desktop.

 **7)** Next, download the found data set that we will be using for the workshop from this page (https://drive.google.com/open?id=0BxwCuF-N-3FpLWVEVkxmM0JTWVU), drag and drop into the Mallet directory on the Desktop and unzip directly into it.
 Then, type the following to move into the Mallet directory:

-`bash-3.2$ cd /Users/youreid/Desktop/mallet-2.0.8...`
+`bash-3.2$ cd /Users/youreid/Desktop/mallet-2.0.8RC3`

 **8)** We can access the Mallet application only from its folder and we do so by invoking the program via 'bin/mallet'.
 For example, in the Jupyter notebook you have open type: **Only what goes after bash-3.2$**